AGENTS

 | `--port ` | - | Dev server port.
 Use `0` for OS-assigned port. | `8080` |

 | `--host ` | - | Host to bind the dev server to.
-Use `0.0.0.0` for Docker/devcontainers. | `127.0.0.1` |
+Use `0.0.0.0` for Docker/dev containers. | `127.0.0.1` |

-| `--no-open` | - | Do not automatically open browser. | browser opens by default |
+| `--no-open` | - | Do not automatically launch browser. | browser launches by default |

 | `--no-browser` | - | Do not launch browser. | browser launch enabled |